codeforsanjose/disaster-response-sj/README.md

 The detailed way:

-1. Start the server `nodemon --exec babel-node server.js` or alternatively `npm run server`
+1. Start the server `nodemon --exec babel-node server.js` or alternatively `npm run server`.
+Make sure it finishes launching before starting the frontend.
-2. Start the React frontend `npm start`
+2. Start the React frontend `npm start`.
+You'll need to do this in another command window.

 `npm run all` is essentially just an alias to run the above two commands.
+To stop running the app, you can hit Ctrl + C in a Windows command prompt and it'll ask if you want to terminate currently running jobs.

+### Creating a Disaster Post

+You can create disaster posts or update existing disaster posts from the administrative part of the app, which requires a login.
+You might also want to do development on this part of the app.

+To access this part, go to [http://localhost:3000/login](http://localhost:3000/login)

+You will need a username and password to login to the admin area.
+Contact the project lead for the login credentials: [https://codeforsanjose.slack.com/messages/disaster-response-sj](https://codeforsanjose.slack.com/messages/disaster-response-sj)

 ## Troubleshooting